USEPA/campd-viz-gallery-facility-map/README.md

 # Clean Air Market Program Data (CAMPD) Viz Gallery Facility Map
-An R Shiny App found at (url).
-This app uses lealfet to display a map of facilities that exist in the Clean Air Market Division (CAMD) database.
+This repo is for CAMPD's R Shiny App [facility map](https://campd.epa.gov/tools/facility-map/).
+The app uses lealfet to display a map of facilities that exist in the Clean Air Power Sector Programs database.
 It also provides users based data on the facility attributes and compliance performance.

 ## Getting started